DE200 Revision Weekend

 "Excellent as always.
 I wouldn't consider sitting an exam without gong on the OUPS revision weekend."

 Warwick is an award winning conference venue with excellent facilities.
 Access to the sports facilities, including the swimming pool, are included in the price.
 The university's central location with excellent transport links makes it easily accessible from all over the UK and Europe.
-There is ample free car parking by the accommodation.
+There is ample free car parking.

 Travel and directions